WTJEE/mongo-configs/.github/wiki/Messages-API.md

 }
 ```

-Embedding the library outside Paper works the same way: create `MongoConfigManager`, call `getOrCreateFromObject`, and handle the `CompletableFuture` asynchronously.
+Embedding the library outside Paper works the same way: instantiate `ConfigManagerImpl` with your `MongoConfig`, call `getOrCreateFromObject`, and handle the `CompletableFuture` asynchronously just like the server modules do.

 ## Reading values in handlers